Haselnussbomber/HaselTweaks/README.md

 ### Search the markets

-Adds a context menu entry to items in Chat, Crafting Log, Inventory, Materials List and Recipe Tree to quickly search for the item on the Market Board.
-Only visible when Market Board is open.
+Adds an entry to item context menus that allows you to quickly search for the item on the market board.
+Only visible when market board is open!

+Supported context menus are:

+- Chat
+- Crafting Log
+- Grand Company Delivery Missions
+- Inventory
+- Materials List
+- Recipe Tree